 Easy to get into?
 Entry requirements and interviews vary for each course so it is best to contact the college direct regarding courses.

 Foundation degrees: Culinary arts; accounting; business; hospitality management; tourism management with one year BA Degree Top-Ups also available in culinary arts, hospitality management and tourism management.
 The College has also recently launched a new Foundation Degree in facilities management via distance learning.

 Vital statistics: The college has about 14,000 students on more than 2,000 courses up to honours degree level.
 It is particularly proud of its reputation in business, hospitality, and travel and tourism.

 Added value: Jamie Oliver, TV chef and former student called it "the best catering college in England".
-The Victoria Centre's student facilities were completely updated in 2004, particularly in the areas of business, hospitality, travel and tourism.
+The Victoria Centre's student facilities are undergoing a major refurbishment and the centre features a working restaurant run by students called the Vincent Rooms.
+The College’s Higher Education Degrees are particularly focused in the areas of business, hospitality, travel and tourism.